AzureCloudWorkshops/ACW-ParseExcelToCosmosDB/walkthroughs/04-ProcessFiles.md

 You also learned how to use event subject filtering so that the uploaded file will create an event only when in the correct folder and with the correct extension.

 In this specific example, you learned how to then get the blob and parse it as an Excel file to put the data into CosmosDB.
-There are many other ways you can utilize this process, of course.
+There are many other ways you can utilize this process, of course, but hopefully you now have the tools in your belt to make this happen.

-In the final walkthrough (which is optional), you can see a more manual approach to this same type of operation.
+In the final walkthrough (which is optional and redundant), you can see a more manual approach to this same type of operation, where you'll utilize the SDKs and an HTTP trigger on the second function.